CEsarABC/Wproject/README.md

 - the second challenge was to use this array of objects on the DC and D3 frameworks in which I decided to ommit the parsing of a json file and work directly with the new objects array.

-- the main Js file is  https://github.com/CEsarABC/Composite-Graphs/tree/master/Wproject/cleanGraphs.js
+- the main Js file is  https://github.com/CEsarABC/Wproject/blob/master/cleanGraphs.js

-- once all graphics were working properly the visual desing of the page started by using bootstrap elements and media queries
+- once all graphics scripts were working properly the visual desing of the page started by using adobe illustrator to create a simple but organised desing, bootstrap elements and media queries were used to mantain the look of the page in diferent formats.

-- the media queries were set base on the DC and D3 modules. set to a minimun resolution of 992px in order to keep the content and graphs stable. tested in tablet and phones.
+- the media queries were set base on the DC and D3 modules. set to a minimun resolution of 992px in order to keep the content and graphs stable. tested in tablets and phones.

 - I created multiple test files for java testing and HTML testing git was used in Pycharm software as version control for all my changes.